 site:twitter.com "topic"to find real-time reactions or experts discussing a niche subject.

-Combining Search Operators for Precise Results
+Combining Search Operators with Examples for Precise Results

 The true magic happens when you chain these operators together.
 This is where you move from a basic user to a power user.